 Blue and red cells represent correct and incorrect responses, respectively.

 In addition, trials in which the participant did not respond within the 1500 millisecond time frame will be modeled by a separate regressor.
-The design matrix will also include a run-wise constant term regressor, an instruction-screen regressor for the beginning of each block, four motor response regressors for each of the four response buttons, motion regressors (the first derivatives of the 6 motion parameters as extracted by SPM in the head motion correction preprocessing phase) and physiological measures regressors.
+The design matrix will also include a run-wise constant term regressor, an instruction-screen regressor for the beginning of each block, four motor response regressors for each of the four response buttons, motion regressors (the 6 motion parameters and their first derivatives as extracted by SPM in the head motion correction preprocessing phase) and regressors for physiological measures.

 We will apply the following contrasts to the voxel-wise beta estimates: